Vera: Design Phase

 I adjusted the bottom portion of the dashboard to be a fixed height and allowed for horizontal scrolling of the signals and factors.
 The tiles were revisualized to uphold an organic look instead of a clean circle.

 One of the flows I never had time to explore during the project was the personalized notifications.
-In this example, I explored a tip being presented on the bottom of the dashboard and for it expand full-bleed in a playful manner.
+In this example, I explored a tip being presented on the bottom of the dashboard and for it to expand in a playful manner.

 I also introduced the "Was this helpful?"
 UI element to provide feedback interactions.